arodr967/multithreading_fun/README.md

 - `task2_4_original.c` is the original code that is given on the assignment.
 - `task2_4_outer.c` is the parallelized code with only the outer for loop parallelized.
 - `task2_4_middle.c` is the parallelized code with only the middle for loop parallelized.
-- `task2_4_both.c` is the parallelized code with both the outer and middle loops parralelized.
+- `task2_4_both.c` is the parallelized code with both the outer and middle loops parallelized.

 #### Compile & Run